wlcr/release-notes-test/README.md

 ### Step 4
 After a PR has been merged, release notes should then be generated following these instructions [github docs](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes)

+  *IMPORTANT: regardless of which branching strategy is being used, in order to keep our repos and our versioning more clear & better organized branch names should always correlate to a label used in the [`release.yml`](#step-2) file and that same label should be attatched to the PR for that branch.
+For example: `feature/hp-hero`*

 ## [Semantic Versioning](https://semver.org/)